 The server tries to reverse latitude and longitude values into street address, zip code, city, and country.
 Geocoded location data can contain errors but gives the best textual approximation about the device location.

-Inventory tab also contains detailed information from the installed Miradore Client.
+The inventory tab also contains detailed information from the installed Miradore Client.

-Version of the client.
+The version of the client.

-Last connection shows the Miradore Client’s last connection time.
+The last connection shows the Miradore Client’s last connection time.

 Location service defines if location services are enabled.
 If the location data is not received from the device the main reason is most likely that location services has been disabled from the device.